 Hydrocodone is a highly addictive opioid drug with a high potential for abuse and addiction.

 As the most prescribed painkiller in America, hydrocodone continues to be a contributing factor in the American opioid epidemic.
-This generic opioid is used to manage pain and coughing, but can easily become addictive — even to those, it’s prescribed to.
+This generic opioid is used to manage pain and coughing, but it can easily become addictive—even to those it’s prescribed to.

 If a person has been taking hydrocodone following surgery or to manage chronic pain or coughing, they may develop an opioid addiction.
-As hydrocodone attaches to the brain’s opioid receptors, a tolerance builds for the drug and a person can eventually become dependent on the drug’s euphoric high.
+As hydrocodone attaches to the brain’s opioid receptors, a tolerance builds for the drug.
+A person can eventually become dependent on the drug’s euphoric high.
 Hydrocodone addiction can lead to fatal overdose, so it’s important to understand the risks associated with this drug.

 Is Hydrocodone Addictive?

 “Is hydrocodone addictive?” is one of the most common questions related to this substance.
 Hydrocodone is a highly addictive opioid drug with a high potential for abuse and addiction.
 If a person develops a dependence and then stops taking hydrocodone, the body typically experiences withdrawal symptoms.
 The next question to consider is, “What makes hydrocodone addictive?”
 Opioids produce calming, anti-depressive and euphoric effects, which often “hook” people on the drug.
 Due to the likelihood of hydrocodone addiction, it’s possible to become dependent on the drug while taking it for medical purposes with a legitimate prescription from a doctor.